Lady Katherine Grey: Family tree

 The following chart illustrates Lady Katherine Grey's relationship to the House of Tudor and other claimants to the English throne.
 Italics indicate people who predeceased Edward VI; Arabic numerals indicate the line of succession to Edward VI at the time of his death according to Henry VIII's will; and Roman numerals indicate the line of succession at the time of Edward VI's death according to Edward's will.

+Descendants

+The descendants of Lady Katherine would one day inherit the British throne, on account of Queen Elizabeth II being a descendant of Lady Katherine by the following line: